Blog

 A: In some cases, if introduced slowly and the crate is seen as a safe, positive place for them.
 In others, crating can exacerbate the issue, causing panic related to confinement.

-A: In some cases a second dog may help alleviate the symptoms of separation anxiety, however this does not directly treat it.
+A: In some cases a second dog may help alleviate the symptoms of separation distress, however this does not directly treat it.
 A second dog may have no effect, and may create other issues within the home.

 Q: Can medication help my dog?